-Update: On January 1, 2020, the transition window will close.
-Beneficiaries should begin using their new cards by then, if they’re not already using them.
+Update: On January 1, 2020, the transition window closed.
+Beneficiaries should be using their new cards by now.
 If you haven’t received your new Medicare card yet, please contact the Centers for Medicare & Medicaid Services (1-800-MEDICARE) as soon as possible.

 On September 14, the Centers for Medicare & Medicaid Services (CMS) announced they’ll release a newly designed Medicare card.
 The agency will begin mailing out the new cards in April 2018, with the deadline of replacing all existing Medicare cards by April 2019.
 The design is also featured in the updated 2018 Medicare & You handbook, which will be mailed to enrollees throughout the month of September.